Intel-bigdata/SSM/docs/ssm-deployment-guide.md

    </property>
    ```

+###   IGNORE DIRS
 SSM will fetch the whole HDFS namespace when it starts by default.
 If you do not care about files under some directories (directories for temporary files for example) then you can configure them in the following way, SSM will completely ignore these files.
 Please note, actions will also not be triggered for these files by rules.

    ```xml
    <property>